Q- Do you do the eye tests?

 Q- Will my optometrist give me my prescription?

 A- Yes, it's yours.
 If you paid for your eye test or used your medicare card, that prescription legally belongs to you.
-You will have no problem sourcing your prescription.
+You will have no problem sourcing your prescription when requested from your optometrist.

 Q- Will my private health insurance cover my prescription safety glasses?